Like any professional business, especially of the entrepreneur variety, bloggers have a lot of things that they need to help grow their business.

 - Successful Startup by Alida Quitschreiber of The Realistic Mama – $497 (or 6 payments of $97).
 Great information for beginners on the best way to start and set up a brand new blog, social channels and newsletters for it, and how to promote your new content.

 - The Sticky Blogging System and Sticky Blogging SEO by Kelly Holmes of Idealist Mom – $149.
 I’ve taken both of her courses and can’t recommend enough!
-And she offers a great amount of information in her free courses that lead into her paid ones too.
+And she offers a great amount of information in her free courses (which are linked above) that lead into her paid ones too.
 The courses aren’t open year round though, but are open about every other month.
-They have literally changed my writing and my traffic.
+They have literally changed my writing and my traffic!

 - Elite Blog Academy by Ruth Soukup of Living Well Spending Less. – $499 or $49/month for 12 months.
 Ruth is pretty much amazing and this course extremely popular for the amazing information it contains.
 I haven’t taken it (yet) but it’s packed with hands-on information perfect for beginning to intermediate bloggers who are ready to get serious.